gruntwork-io/docs/README.md

 this is content that is pulled from external sources, such as change logs, release notes and GitHub discussions.

+Docs Sourcer is generally run in CI or via webhooks and doesn't have to be run locally.
+If, however, you do need to run it locally you will need access to various secrets.
+These secrets live in 1password under a secure note called "docs sourcer .env file".

 ## Installing dependencies

 ```sh